Nek5000-deprecated/UseAtOwnRisk/README.md

 ## List of snippets
- - "Sippet Name" by Author Name: what it does
+ - "Snippet Name" by Author Name: what it does